 As a teen these days you have so many more options when it comes to making money.
 You can get a summer job, or do work online, or even start your own small business.

-But you stand a much better chance of making money this summer if you start getting organized today.
+But you stand a much better chance of making money this summer if you start getting organized well ahead of time.

 If you wait until the day after school is out to begin looking, most of the good opportunities will already be snapped up by someone else.